bout3fiddy/curve-mkdocs/docs/factory/overview.md

       Tokens that take a fee upon a successful transfer may cause the pool to break or act in unexpected ways.
     - Pools deployed by the factory cannot be paused or killed.
     - Pools deployed by the factory are not eligible for CRV rewards.

+The factory can be used to deploy the following:

+- plain pools
+- metapools (paired against admin-approved base pools)
+- gauges

 # Base Pools